 Thursday, March 8 - I got myself ready to leave with no trouble.
 The RV started right up and the Jeep was hooked up without a problem.
 I will be forever thankful to Chip Baker for getting my RV back in shape.
 I had several things worked on while in Elephant Butte, NM.
 The ride felt very different than on my trip to the Southwest.
 Maybe part of that was because I was a little more relaxed.
 But mostly it was the result of the work done on the RV, I'm sure!

 I left Elephant Butte mid-morning and arrived in Van Horn, TX later in the day.
 I was probably more anxious about leaving than I thought and I was exhausted at the end of the day.
 It was hard to leave.
-I made many wonderful people in New Mexico and I look forward to going back.
+I met many wonderful people in New Mexico and I look forward to going back.

 Getting fuel was a nightmare.
 Just as I finished fueling up my RV, the whole computer system went down in the truck stop.
 I spent more than an hour with no resolution to the problem.
 I finally told them I would be staying the night at a nearby RV park and would be back in the morning.

 First day out and I broke two of my "rules".
 I was NOT going to stay in a campground - only truck stops.
 AND I wasn't ever going to stay at a KOA!!!
-Seeing the sign and realizing they were only .2 mile from the truck stop dissolved my plans to conserve funds.
+Seeing the sign and realizing they were only .2 miles from the truck stop dissolved my plans to conserve funds.
 The KOA was actually a welcome relief at the end of the day.

 Friday, March 9 - The truck stop problem solved nicely, I hit the road mid-morning.
 I totally changed my plans to drive a southern route and ended up taking RT 20 off of RT 10.
 I was looking at the sites for truck stops and found that there was the largest Rattlesnake Roundup in the country being held in Sweetwater, TX.
 So I had a plan!
 I arrived at the TA Travel Center late afternoon.
 It is a very busy place.
 Busier than other truck stops I have stayed at.
 But I was glad to arrive and settled in.